 5. Inhale and exhale and try to relax the body even further into the pose.

 1. Begin by coming on all fours with palms below the shoulders and knees hip-distance apart.

-2. Inhale, raise the chin and tilt the head back, relaxing the abdomen, letting it sink down, whilst raising the tail bone.
+2. Inhale, raise the chin, tilt the head back, relax the abdomen, and let it sink whilst raising the tail bone.

 3. This is the Cow Pose.
 Stay here and breathe.